-- complete selection of members of the PFRS 17 technical working group; - sourcing of past actuarial models and assumptions for preparation of expected cashflows for retrospective transition approaches; - initial model enhancements for Traditional Life and Variable Life businesses to close possible future model gaps and eliminate dependence on off-system adjustments; - initial enhancement of assumption methodology to be more consistent with PFRS 17 requirements; - engagement with external experts for the training of personnel for the adoption of PFRS 17; - conducting analysis to identify gaps on operational and accounting policies; and, - acquisition of a risk integrity software to assist in the accounting of contracts under PFRS 17. - (iv) PAS 16 (Amendments), Property, Plant and Equipment Proceeds Before Intended Use (effective from January 1, 2022) - (v) PAS 37 (Amendments), Provisions, Contingent Liabilities and Contingent Assets -Onerous Contracts - Cost of Fulfilling a Contract (effective from January 1, 2022) - (vi) Annual Improvements to PFRS 2018-2020 Cycle.
-Among the improvements, the following amendments, which are effective from January 1, 2022, are relevant to the Company: - PFRS 9 (Amendments), Financial Instruments Fees in the '10 per cent' Test for Derecognition of Liabilities - Illustrative Examples Accompanying PFRS 16, Leases Lease Incentives - (vii) PAS 1 (Amendments), Presentation of Financial Statements Classification of Liabilities as Current or Non-current (effective from January 1, 2023) - (viii) PAS 1 (Amendments), Presentation of Financial Statements Disclosure of Accounting Policies (effective from January 1, 2023)
+- complete selection of members of the PFRS 17 technical working group; - sourcing of past actuarial models and assumptions for preparation of expected cashflows for retrospective transition approaches; - initial model enhancements for Traditional Life and Variable Life businesses to close possible future model gaps and eliminate dependence on off-system adjustments; - initial enhancement of assumption methodology to be more consistent with PFRS 17 requirements; - engagement with external experts for the training of personnel for the adoption of PFRS 17; - conducting analysis to identify gaps on operational and accounting policies; and, - acquisition of a risk integrity software to assist in the accounting of contracts under PFRS 17. - (ix) PFRS 17 (Amendments), Insurance Contracts Initial Application of PFRS 17 and PFRS 9 - Comparative Information (effective from January 1, 2025).
+The amendments add a transition option for a classification overlay to address possible accounting mismatches between financial assets and insurance contract liabilities in the comparative information presented on initial application of PFRS 17.
+This amendment is applicable to the Company to annual reporting periods beginning on or after January 1, 2025 in accordance with the IC CL No. 2020-62.